-Among the learning-based approaches that have shown promise for medical image reconstruction, one popular class of methods exploits synthesis dictionary learning.
+Among the learning-based approaches that have shown promise for medical image reconstruction, one popular class of methods exploits synthesis dictionary learning (DL).

 1) Synthesis Dictionary Model: As briefly discussed in Section III, the synthesis model suggests that a signal can be approximated by a sparse linear combination of atoms or columns of a dictionary, i.e., the signal lives approximately in a subspace spanned by a few dictionary atoms.
 Because different signals may be approximated with different subsets of dictionary columns, the model is viewed as a union of subspaces model [106].

-In imaging, the synthesis model is often applied to image patches (see Fig. 2) or image blocks $P_j x$ as $P_j x \approx D z_j$ , with $P_j$ denoting the operator that extracts a vectorized patch (with n pixels) of x, $D \in \mathbb{C}^{n \times K}$ denoting a synthesis dictionary (in general complex-valued), and $z_j \in \mathbb{C}^K$ being the sparse representation or code for the patch $P_j x$ with many zeros.
-While dictionaries based on the discrete cosine transform (DCT), etc., can be used to model image patches, much better representations can be obtained by adapting the dictionaries to data.
-The learning of synthesis dictionaries has been explored in many works [107]-[109] and shown to be promising in inverse problem settings [27], [110], [111].
+In imaging, the synthesis model is often applied to image patches (see Fig. 2) or image blocks $P_j x$ as $P_j x \approx D \mathbf{z}j$, with P_j denoting the operator that extracts a vectorized patch (with n pixels) of $x, D \in \mathbb{C}^{n \times K}$ denoting a synthesis dictionary (in general complex-valued), and $\mathbf{z}j \in \mathbb{C}^K$ being the sparse representation or code for the patch $P_j x$ with many zeros.
+Although dictionaries based on the discrete cosine transform (DCT), etc., can be used to model image patches, much better representations can be obtained by adapting the dictionaries to data.
+The learning of synthesis dictionaries has been explored in many works [23], [107], [108] and shown to be promising in inverse problem settings [27], [109], [110].

-2) Dictionary Learning for MRI: A dictionary learningbased method for MRI (DL-MRI) was proposed in [27], where the image and the dictionary for its patches are simultaneously estimated from limited measurements.
-The approach also known as blind compressed sensing (BCS) [30] does not require training data and learns a dictionary that is highly adaptive to the underlying image content.
-However, the optimization problem is highly nonconvex, and is formulated as follows:
+2) Dictionary Learning for MRI: A DL-based method for MRI (DL-MRI) was proposed in [27], where the image and the dictionary for its patches are simultaneously estimated from limited measurements.
+The approach also known as blind CS (BCS) [30] does not require the training data and learns a dictionary that is highly adaptive to the underlying image content.
+However, the optimization problem is highly nonconvex and is formulated as follows:

-This corresponds to using a dictionary learning regularizer (weighted by $\beta > 0$ ) of the following form:
+This corresponds to using a DL regularizer (weighted by $\beta > 0$) of the following form: